filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ## Versions

 TODO: add a table that shows Spark RSR version 1 is supported by which backend component versions.
-When we have v1.1, this would be a new row in a table, with a new set of backend cmponents.
+When we have v1.1, this would be a new row in a table, with a new set of backend components.

 ## Support, Questions, and Feedback
 TODO: fill this in
 If you see errors in this document, please open a PR.
 If you have a question that isn't answered by the document, then ...
-If you want to discuss ideas for improving this proposoal, then ...
+If you want to discuss ideas for improving this proposal, then ...

 # TL;DR